shaimapinos/quranenglishstream/index.md

             }

             if (activeTab === 'favorites') {
-                songTitleDisplay.textContent = "No Songs in Favorites";
+                songTitleDisplay.textContent = "No Surahs in Favorites";
             } else if (activeTab === 'playlists' && !currentOpenPlaylistId) {
-                songTitleDisplay.textContent = "No Songs in Playlist";
+                songTitleDisplay.textContent = "No Surahs in Playlist";
             } else if (activeTab === 'playlists' && currentOpenPlaylistId) {
                 songTitleDisplay.textContent = "This Playlist is Empty";
             } else {
-                songTitleDisplay.textContent = "No Song Selected";
+                songTitleDisplay.textContent = "No Surah Selected";
             }
             songArtistDisplay.textContent = "---";
         }